jamesdmorgan/multigrain/README.md

 See the [manual](https://intellijel.com/downloads/manuals/multigrain_manual_v1.2_2025.07.04.pdf) for audio requirements

-Original files are kept in a source directory
+* Original files are kept in a source directory
+* Ableton bounce and timestamps are removed
+* Whitespace is replaced with hyphens

 ```
 $ multigrain.sh